flatironinstitute/CryoLike/docs/source/examples/read_star_file_noindex.rst

-Starting from MRC and STAR file formats
+Converting particles from MRCs with corresponding STAR files
 ========================================================

-In this tutorial, we will show how to read cryo-EM data from STAR files and MRC files into CryoLike.
+In this example, we will show how to read cryo-EM data from STAR files and MRC files into CryoLike.

 ..
 What is our format?